speedcontrol/nodecg-speedcontrol/READMES/Configuration.md

 "live": false
 ```

 By default this boolean is false, changing it to true disables a few dashboard buttons that probably shouldn't be pressed during a live marathon.
-It also should disable edit mode `<div>`s on graphic bundles generated with [generator-speedcontrol](https://github.com/speedcontrol/generator-speedcontrol), although that hasn't been tested recently.

 ### Twitch